 Source Close To Home

 Most of these technologies come from other countries, although great strides are being made to bolster local manufacturing and social innovation in developing countries.
 Even if importing, you have options, so try to get the supplies as close to the source of your program as possible.
 This not only supports local innovation but it will also reduce shipping costs and times.
 What’s more, you want to be sure the supplier you work with is able to produce consistent quality for you and is communicative and responsive to your needs.

 Understand the basics of shipping and logistics to get your product into the country!
 In most cases, the manufacturer or distributor will take care of the shipping for you, but be aware of any import conditions.
 And if you’re unsure, ask.
 For example, some countries in Africa will only allow certain energy products to be imported, whereby the product’s verification sheet is examined by customs officials at the point of import.

 Assuming you may be negotiating on behalf of a micro-enterprise or development program, if you buy in bulk you will often get a significant break on pricing.
 If you’re importing supplies, take your time and ship by sea.
 You’ll get the best pricing with a container load or LCL (less than container load).
-Check out our shipping blogs on Air vs. Sea and Customs.
+Check out our shipping blogs: Sea Vs Air and the one on Customs and Duties.